rencastillo/tec-ma2003b-lessons/4_Factor_Analysis/beamer/factor_analysis_presentation.typ

 #section-slide[Principal Component Analysis Theory]

+#slide(title: [Understanding PCA: The Big Picture])[
+  *Imagine you're a photographer trying to capture the best view of a 3D sculpture.*

+  You want to find the *single best angle* that shows the most interesting features and variations of the sculpture.
+That's essentially what Principal Component Analysis does with data!

+  *What PCA does in simple terms:*
+  - Takes your data with many variables (dimensions)
+  - Finds the "best directions" to look at your data
+  - These directions capture the most variation and patterns
+  - Reduces complexity while keeping the most important information

+  *Why is this useful?*
+  - Makes complex data easier to visualize and understand
+  - Removes noise and redundant information
+  - Helps identify the most important patterns in your data ]

 #slide(title: [Refresher: What is PCA?])[
   - Principal Component Analysis (PCA) is a linear method for *dimension reduction*.
   - It finds orthogonal directions (principal components) that capture the largest possible variance in the data.